gemfire/gemfire-developer-website/content/blog/oql.md

                     where emp.managerId = mgr.emplNumber)
 ```

-select * from /employees as emp where emp.managerId != 0 and emp.salary > element(select mgr.salary from /employees as mgr where emp.managerId = mgr.emplNumber)

 The `ELEMENT` function applies to a collection that is known to have exactly
 one element and extracts the single element from it.